Laravel-Lang/lang/README.md

 In this repository, you can find the lang files for the framework PHP, [Laravel 4&5](http://www.laravel.com).

----

-News of 12 March 2016:

-* todo list: in todo.md

-News of 7 March 2016:

-* validation: add *in_array*

-News of 2 March 2016:

-* validation: add *distinct*

-News of 27 February 2016:

-* validation: add *present*

----

 How add languages in my app ?
 ---